 A standard proposed by IAB and being supported by leading ad networks and exchanges, ads.txt is a text file that resides on the publisher’s ad server.

 The ads.txt file contains a list of all the companies authorised to sell a publisher’s inventory.
 Programmatic platforms keep another copy of ads.txt that lists the publishers that they are authorised to represent in ad sales.
 This way, buyers have a standardised way of authenticating the inventory that they are bidding on.

 There are a few ways to do this.
-If the both publisher and exchange have adopt ads.txt, buyers can check the ad tags to make sure that they have a legitimate connection.
+If both the publisher and exchange have adopted ads.txt, buyers can check the ad tags to make sure that they have a legitimate connection.
 Buyers can also go to the publisher’s website, pull the ads.txt file and manually check if the exchange that they are working with is listed.